 This successful Master Composter/Recycler Program has been in effect since 1988.
 Every year the list of volunteers completing the program continues to grow and community outreach increases.
 For more information and to learn about signing up for the next class, call the Recycling Information line at 509.625.6580.

-The Fall Compost Fair is scheduled for Saturday, October 26, at John A Finch Arboretum.
+The Spring Compost Fair scheduled for Saturday, April 25, at John A Finch Arboretum has been cancelled.
+Activities and compost bin distribution is planned for the Fall Compost Fair and Leaf Festival on October 24.
 Call 625.6580 or email Solidwaste@spokanecity.org for more information.

 Master Composter/Recycler Class

 The City helps to support the Spokane County Master Composter/Recycler Program.
-Annual training for the program starts each March, with applications available in January.
+Due to health concerns related to COVID 19, the annual training for the 2020 class has been postponed to September.
 For more information, call 509.625.6580.